Premier Montana Grazing & Hunting Ranch

 Original Ranch House

-Located at the headquarters, it was originally built in the mid-1800s and then remodeled and additions in 1942 and more recently remodeled and renovated.
+Located at the headquarters, it was originally built in the mid-1800s and then remodeled and additions were made in 1942, and more recently remodeled and renovated.
 The traditional two-story farmhouse design and well-kept surrounding fenced-in yard and gardens reflect the look and feel of a Montana ranch.
-Details include 5-bedroom, 3-Baths — 2,217 sf living area – 1½ Story Farm House.
+Details include 5-bedroom, 3-bath — 2,217 sf living area – 1½ Story Farm House.

 Out Buildings